obergodmar/letters-notes/README.md

 ### Rules

-You can't keep more than 9 letters in the same time.
+You can't keep more than 9 letters at the same time.

 ### Todo
 - [ ] Add storage system after restart